 - Failure to diagnose – When a doctor does not diagnose an illness or disease when one exists.

-- Delayed diagnosis – A doctor eventually makes the correct diagnosis, but only after significant delay.
-Late diagnosis is one of the more common types of diagnosis error.
+- Delayed diagnosis – A doctor eventually makes the correct diagnosis, but only after a significant delay.
+Late diagnosis is one of the more common types of diagnosis errors.

 - Failure to diagnose a related disease – A doctor correctly diagnoses one condition, but fails to diagnose a related condition.

 - Failure to diagnose an unrelated disease – The doctor correctly diagnoses one condition, but fails to diagnose a completely unrelated second condition.

 It is also possible that a doctor can misdiagnose a patient due to faulty diagnostic equipment or other human error, such as a lab tech mixing up samples or any other specialist or technician missing something on an x-ray or pathology slide.
 If this is the case, there may be several parties that are liable for your injury.
 It is also possible to be misdiagnosed in an emergency room due to the volume of patients requiring care.